lcls-users/lcls-users/docs/during/sfx.md

 ### Setup experiment

 Load data and point to the run folder under Cheetah's hdf5 directory.
-Also point to the Cheetah geomtry file.
+Also point to the Cheetah geometry file.

 | ![Crystfel](images/crystfel.png) |
 |:--------------------------------:|